top of page

 In response to the COVID-19-related changes, the panelists shared their visions of good COVID-19 mitigation and reopening practices and lessons learned, existing and future plans and strategies, including socioeconomic measures and gender responsive policies, to improve their communities' life in the North.
 We have received highly positive feedback from our attendees, who were thankful for the opportunity to learn first-hand about resilience practices and challenges in the Arctic cities.

-We would like to thank our distinguished panelists and partners for their excellent contribution that made the Session a great success, and we hope to participate to the upcoming Arctic Circle Assemblies of the highest significance for the entire Circumpolar region and beyond.
+We would like to thank our distinguished panelists and partners for their excellent contribution that made the Session a great success, and we hope to participate in the upcoming Arctic Circle Assemblies of the highest significance for the entire Circumpolar region and beyond.

 Session organizers: